 - Combine dry ingredients — cornmeal through salt.
 Mix well.

-- Add egg, olive oil, and pumpkin purée and mix well until all dry ingredients are incorporated.
+- Add egg, olive oil, almond milk, and pumpkin purée and mix well until all dry ingredients are incorporated.

 - Optional: let batter rest for 10-15 min before transferring to hot pan.